-In the configuration directory, VirtualBox.xml is the main configuration file.
+- In the configuration directory, VirtualBox.xml is the main configuration file.
 This includes global configuration options and the media and virtual machine registry.
-The media registry links to all CD/DVD, floppy and disk images that have been added to the Virtual Disk Manager.
-For each registered VM, there is one entry which points to the VM configuration file, also in XML format.
+The media registry links to all CD/DVD, floppy and disk images that have been added to the Virtual Media Manager.
+For each registered VM, there is one entry which points to the VM configuration file, also in XML format. - Virtual machine settings and files are, by default, saved as XML files in a subdirectory of the Machines directory, which VirtualBox creates under the main configuration directory (see above).
+You can change the location of this main "Machines" folder in the "Global settings" dialog.